xlwings/xlwings/docs/remote_interpreter.rst

         RunRemotePython "http://127.0.0.1:8000/hello", apiKey:="DEVELOPMENT"
     End Sub

 Then hit ``F5`` to run the function---you should see ``Hello xlwings!`` in cell A1 of the first sheet.
-Now, all you need to do is deploy the backend to a server and adjust the URL in the RunRemotePython function accordingly, see :ref:`Production Deployment`.
+To move this to production, you need to deploy the backend to a server, set a unique API key and adjust the ``url``/``apiKey`` in the RunRemotePython function accordingly, see :ref:`Production Deployment`.

-The next sections, however, will deal with making this work with the Google Sheets and Excel on the web.
+The next sections, however, show you how you can make this work with the Google Sheets and Excel on the web.

 Cloud-based development with Gitpod
 -----------------------------------